andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/03-Concepts.md

 ### Domains and namespaces

 The canonical and the non canonical datamodel are organized into domains which are reflected by namespaces.
 For each subdomain there exists a respective domain-namespace.
 Domains and there subdomains are defined in the business model.
-Hence, domain namespaces contain the respective subdomain of the canonical datamodel and their related public services.
+Hence, domain namespaces contain the respective subdomain of the canonical datamodel and their related public services and API.

 Domain namespaces are complemented by internal namespaces that contain the non canonical datamodel and private services.
 Whatever is defined in an internal namespace should only be internally as the name suggests.
-Internal namespaces contain fragile API.
+Internal namespaces contain potentially fragile API.

 ![Namespace hierarchy](images/namespaces.png)